beorostica/covid_chile/README.md

-# covid19chile
+# covid_chile
-Analysis of Covid evolution in Chile
+Analysis of Covid evolution in Chile, latin america and other countries.